yellowbyte/analysis-of-anti-analysis/research/the_return_of_disassembly_desynchronization/the_return_of_disassembly_desynchronization.md

 Disassembly desynchronization is a well-known anti-disassembly technique used to induce incorrect disassembly.
 Newer disassembler like Binary Ninja is still vulnerable to it.
 More established disassembler like IDA has a fix for it, but the fix inadvertently makes another anti-disassembly technique more stealthy and can also be used to hide instructions.
 In summary, that's what this post will be about.
 And without further ado, let's start.

-__Disclaimer:__ functions identification is still an unsolved problem.
-Obviously, adding anti-disassembly to the mix only makes the problem even more of a headache.
+__Disclaimer:__ CFG (control-flow graph) recovery and functions identification are still unsolved problems.
+Obviously, adding anti-disassembly to the mix only makes them even more of a headache.
 So in no way is this post trying to poke fun at the current state of reverse engineering tools for not handling this particular edge case correctly.

 ## How It Works
 Disassembly desynchronization causes incorrect disassembly by placing data bytes at locations that a disassembler will expect to contain instruction bytes.
 Such magical locations can be found following control-flow altering instructions (e.g. [CALL](https://c9x.me/x86/html/file_module_x86_id_26.html) and [JCC](https://c9x.me/x86/html/file_module_x86_id_146.html)).
 For example, execution doesn't necessary have to return to the instruction following a CALL after the subroutine finishes; the subroutine's return address can be purposely altered during subroutine's execution, which grants us the freedom to place data bytes following CALL to disrupt disassembly since execution will never flow there.
 Same idea with unconditional [JMP](https://c9x.me/x86/html/file_module_x86_id_147.html) that is disguised as a JCC instruction, as seen in this assembly code snippet: